PSU-ICDS/icds_docs/CONTRIBUTING.md

 ## Submitting an Issue

-New and existing issues can be viewed at <https://github.com/PSU-ICDS/icds_docs/issues>.
+Issues can be viewed and created at <https://github.com/PSU-ICDS/icds_docs/issues>.

 To add a new issue, please first check to see if the issue has been suggested by another individual.
 If it has not, create a new issue using the "New issue" button found in the top right corner.

-If someone has already created an issue, you can add comments to provide additional information or support.
+If someone has already created an issue for your topic, you can add comments to provide additional information or support.

 ## Submitting a Discussion